-- 1. If a lean condition was assessed when analyzing top end performance, install a richer metering rod. - 2.
+- If a lean condition was assessed when analyzing top end performance, install a richer metering rod. - 2.
 If a rich condition was assessed when analyzing top end performance, install a leaner metering rod.

 Metering rods are designated with letters and numbers in this format: X-X##.
 The numbers represent the grind angle of the metering rod.
 The higher the number, the leaner the metering rod.
 Conversely, the lower the number, the richer the metering rod.
-For example, a common metering used in 36-40mm SC2 SmartCarb® carburetors is the A-Q11.
-A leaner metering rod would be an A-Q13.
-A richer metering rod would be an A-Q09.
+For example, a common metering used in 26/28mm SC3 SmartCarb® carburetors is the E-f26.
+A leaner metering rod would be a E-f27.
+A richer metering rod would be a E-f25.